cairo-book/cairo-book/src/ch13-02-contract-functions.md

 ### External functions

 External functions are functions that can modify the state of a contract.
 They are public and can be called by any other contract or externally.
-External functions are _public_ functions where the `self: ContractState` is passed as reference with the `ref` keyword, allowing you to modify the state of the contract.
+External functions are _public_ functions where the `ref self: ContractState` is passed as reference with the `ref` keyword, allowing you to modify the state of the contract.

 ```rust,noplayground
 {{#include ../listings/ch99-starknet-smart-contracts/listing_99_03/src/lib.cairo:external}}